azlanajju/blindGPT/README.md

 ## Introduction

 Welcome to the Visually Aided Chat GPT for Digital Learning project!
 This project is designed to assist visually impaired individuals in their digital learning journey by providing a chat interface powered by GPT-3.5 for natural language understanding and generation.
-This README provides an overview of the project, how to use it, and how to contribute.
+This README provides an overview of the project, how to use it,

 ## Features